Clemapfel/jluna/docs/manual.md

 }
 ```

 Where each declaration triggers a proxy to be created.
-At the end of the block, all no proxies are deallocated because the value of a depends on it's host, `vector_var`.
+At the end of the block, no proxies are deallocated, because the value of `a` depends on its host, `vector_var`, which needs to stay in scope for `a` to be able to be dereferenced.

 If we instead access the value like so: